jupyter-book/mystmd/docs/deployment.md

 description: Deploy your MyST site to static HTML or a MyST-aware server.
 ---

-There are two different kinds of MyST website that can be deployed out of the box:
+There are two different ways to host MyST websites online.

-- Statically generated sites, which can be served from static site hosts (like GitHub Pages).
+- **As a static website**.
+An HTML file is generated for each page at once.
+The collection of HTML files and website assets can be served from static site hosts (like [GitHub Pages](https://docs.github.com/en/pages), [Netlify](https://netlify.com), and [ReadTheDocs](https://readthedocs.org)).
-- Dynamically rendered sites, which use a MyST server.
+- **As an application**.
+A MyST _server_ is run that dynamically generates pages when a user visits them.
+Your site can be served by a hosting provider that supports applications (like [Curvenote](https://curvenote.org) or [Vercel](https://vercel.com))

 The high-level differences between these approaches are outlined in [](#deployment-comparison).
 :::{table} High-Level Comparison of MyST Site Deployment Types